docksal/docksal/docs/docksal-stack.md

 interface via `fin exec`.

 <a name="project-customization"></a>
-## Customizing project configuration
+## Customizing project configurations

-If you are ready to customize Docksal services' settings for your project then check out [customizing project configuration](project-customize.md) to learn about `docksal.yml` structure and how to properly edit it.
+If you are ready to customize Docksal services' settings for your project then check out [customizing project configurations](project-customize.md) to learn about `docksal.yml` structure and how to properly edit it.